Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Used when your app needs related objects
+• Used when your app needs families of related objects that must stay consistent

 Real-Life Example:

-• Ordering a burger: you choose bread, toppings, sauce, size.
+• Ordering a burger: you choose bread, toppings, sauce, and size.

-• The builder helps you customize the object easily.
+• The builder helps you customize the object easily without a massive constructor.

 class Burger {